 MPH, Tulane University School of Public Health and Tropical Medicine, 1996

 Suma Vupputuri is an epidemiologist with a focus on the etiology, prevention, and treatment of chronic disease.
 Her substantive areas of interest include heart disease, diabetes, and chronic kidney disease epidemiology, as well as health services and health disparities research.
-Dr. Vupputuri also worked at KP for over 4 years in the Georgia region and has experience with many types of studies including observational, pragmatic trials, and multi-site surveillance/data systems for studying trends in cardiovascular disease and diabetes.
+Dr. Vupputuri has worked at Kaiser Permanente for over 10 years in both the Mid-Atlantic and Georgia regions and has experience with many types of study designs including observational, qualitative, pragmatic trials, and multi-site surveillance/data systems.

 Dr. Vupputuri has worked in a variety of different health research settings and has broad experience on how real-world health data is collected, managed, and processed in and across different systems.
 Her goal is to apply her research interests and experiences with “big data” to novel and exciting studies that will ultimately lead to better health outcomes for patients at KPMAS.